Solanagaming/Bullet_whitepaper/Bullet_Bonanza_Whitepaper.md

 ## **Vision**

-Bullet Bonanza aims to redefine the gaming experience by merging the excitement of FPS combat with the financial incentives of blockchain technology.
+Our CTO project aims to redefine the gaming experience by merging the excitement of FPS combat with the financial incentives of blockchain technology.
 Our vision is to:
 - Empower players by letting them monetize their skills through $BULLET and $SOL rewards.
 - Build a competitive, player-driven ecosystem where performance and strategy matter.
 - Create a sustainable Web3 gaming platform that bridges the gap between traditional gaming and decentralized finance (DeFi).